samuelpowell/LibTOAST.jl/README.md

 #### Assembly types

-TOAST.jl supports the assembly of the following bilinear forms:
+libTOAST.jl supports the assembly of the following bilinear forms:

 | Symbol | Integral                                | Domain |
 |--------|-----------------------------------------|--------|